Nassau officials announce gun buyback initiatives

 Last year’s gun buyback netted 366 guns, officials said.
 Since 2008, the county has bought back 4,500 guns.

-Darling said while she’s generally supportive of the increased police presence in the village, which she said is important to stemming the violence in Hempstead, but said she wants officers who are “culturally competent” to ensure that “bystanders aren’t treated like common criminals.”
+Darling said she’s supportive of the increased police presence in the village, but wants officers who are “culturally competent” to ensure that “bystanders aren’t treated like common criminals.”

-She’s heard from constituents, she said, that were pulled over by police for the first time during the increased patrols in the village.
+She’s heard from several constituents, she said, that were recently pulled over by police.

 “My guys are instructed, ‘look, your job is really to communicate, tell them what they did, and tell them to have a nice day and move on,’” Ryder said.
 “And that’s how you build community relationships.”